tabseteon/CS598-DEEP-LEARNING-FOR-HEALTH-CARE/DS LAB/linear-regression-from-scratch.md

 - `torch.no_grad()`: the update itself shouldn't be tracked by autograd
 - `.zero_()`: resets gradients after each update (PyTorch accumulates gradients by default)

+- Stochastic: estimates the gradient using a randomly sampled subset (a mini-batch) instead of the full dataset
+- Gradient Descent: moves parameters in the opposite direction of the gradient to gradually reduce the loss
 ---

 ## 7 Training Loop